Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Methods

 \subsection{Quality Assessment}

-The quality of each study was determined through the use of a nine-item questionnaire.
-Each question was answered with a binary value, and the study's quality was determined by calculating the ratio of positive answers.
-Studies with a quality score below 50\% were excluded. \\
+During the final round of inclusion/exclusion, the quality of each study was determined through the use of a nine-item questionnaire.
+Each of the following questions was answered with a binary value, and the study's quality was determined by calculating the ratio of positive answers.
+Less than a handful of studies were excluded due to a quality score of less than 50\%.

-\textbf{Quality Questions:} \begin{enumerate} [Q1.] \item Is there a clear and measurable research question? \item Is the study put into context of other studies and research, and design decisions justified accordingly?
-(Number of references in the literature review/ introduction) \item Is it clearly stated in the study which other algorithms the study’s algorithm(s) have been compared with? \item Are the performance metrics used in the study explained and justified? \item Is the analysis of the results relevant to the research question? \item Does the test evidence support the findings presented? \item Is the study algorithm sufficiently documented to be reproducible? (independent researchers arriving at the same results using their own data and methods) \item Is code provided? \item Are performance metrics provided? (hardware, training time, inference time) \end{enumerate}
+\begin{enumerate} [Q1.] \item Is there a clear and measurable research question? \item Is the study put into context of other studies and research, and design decisions justified accordingly (number of references in the literature review/ introduction)? \item Is it clearly stated in the study which other algorithms the study’s algorithm(s) have been compared with? \item Are the performance metrics used in the study explained and justified? \item Is the analysis of the results relevant to the research question? \item Does the test evidence support the findings presented? \item Is the study algorithm sufficiently documented to be reproducible (independent researchers arriving at the same results using their own data and methods)? \item Is code provided? \item Are performance metrics provided (hardware, training time, inference time)? \end{enumerate}

-More than 88\% of the studies satisfy the requirements listed from Q1 to Q6.
-However, nearly 82\% of the studies fail to provide source code or details related to the computing environment which makes the system difficult to reproduce.
-This leads to an overall reduction of the average quality score to 76.3\% - see Figure \ref{fig:studyQuality}.
+More than 85\% of the studies satisfy the requirements listed from Q1 to Q6.
+However, over 80\% of the studies fail to provide source code or details related to the computing environment which makes the system difficult to reproduce.
+This leads to an overall reduction of the average quality score to 76.5\% - Figure \ref{fig:studyQuality}.

-Finally, each of the 34 studies selected for inclusion was evaluated, classified, and data extraction was performed for each of the features outlined in Table \ref{tab:features}.
-For acceptable values of individual features see \ref{sec:allowedvalues:appendix}.
+Finally, a deep reading of each of the eligible studies led to 59 studies selected for inclusion.
+Data extraction was performed for each of the features outlined in Table \ref{tab:features}.
+For acceptable values of individual features see Appendix \ref{sec:allowedvalues:appendix}.
 The lists of neural and symbolic terms referenced in the table constitute the glossary items learned from conducting the selection process.
 Figure \ref{fig:publication}(a) shows the breakdown of conference papers vs journal articles, and Figure \ref{fig:publication}(b) shows the number of studies published each year.
-As evidenced by the graph, interest in NeSy has increased significantly since 2019 for NLP even more dramatically than the much more steady incline of interest in NeSy overall.

-\section{Results, Data analysis, Taxonomies}
+\section{Results, Data Analysis, Taxonomies}